Live storm updates: Level 4 storm with periods of very heavy rain, potentially damaging wind gusts

-SAN FRANCISCO (KGO) -- As the Bay Area recovers from storm impacts, wet weather will continue with a strong storm coming on Sunday, bringing flood watches.
+SAN FRANCISCO (KGO) -- As the Bay Area recovers from storm impacts, wet weather continues with a strong storm Sunday, bringing flood watches.
 Here are the latest updates.

 TIMELINE: Bay Area under flood watch Sunday with potentially stronger atmospheric river